Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Discussion

-The debates in popular media \cite{kopitWhyBigTech2021, lemasterDebateIntensifiesFree} and some survey results \cite{MostAmericansThink2020} suggest that conservatives tend to be strong proponents of free speech and generally, against any kind of censorship by social media platforms.
-However, by collecting action preferences on individual articles, we find no strong difference between liberals' and conservatives' preferences with regard to how often each action needs be taken.
+The debates in popular media \cite{kopitWhyBigTech2021, lemasterDebateIntensifiesFree} and some survey results \cite{MostAmericansThink2020} suggest that conservatives tend to be strong proponents of free speech and generally against any kind of censorship by social media platforms.
+However, by collecting action preferences on individual articles, we find no strong difference between the preferences of liberals and conservatives in our study with regard to how often actions should be taken overall. \del{liberals' and conservatives' preferences with regard to how often each action needs be taken.}

-We do find some differences in \textit{which} items they think should be acted on: more conservatives would like to see action taken against articles from pro-liberal sources, and more liberals would like to see action taken against pro-conservative sources.
-The partisan disagreements are strong enough to suggest that simply acting on the will of the majority might not be the best aspiration.
-If conservatives sense that the judgments and preferences of liberal raters are causing reduced distribution of articles that conservatives approve of, it could increase affective polarization.
-This effect may be exacerbated if those articles would primarily have been viewed by conservative readers.
+We do find some differences in \textit{which} articles individuals think should be acted on: more conservatives would like to see action taken against articles from pro-liberal sources, and more liberals would like to see action taken against those from pro-conservative sources.
+Using these differing opinions to generate any kind of actionable insights runs the risk of increasing affective polarization \cite{iyengar2019origins}.
+Conservatives may believe that the judgments and preferences of liberal raters are causing reduced distribution of articles that conservatives approve of, and the effect may be exacerbated if those articles would primarily have been viewed by conservative readers.

-The partisan disagreements are not so large, however, that any counter measure to accommodate the disagreement would lead to gridlock.
-Consider, for example, a decision rule requiring a majority of ratings from both liberals and conservatives.
-In Figure~\ref{fig:rq4}, that would correspond to the upper right quadrant of each graph.
-For both inform and reduce actions, the upper right quadrant is well populated and includes both red and blue dots, indicating articles from liberal and conservative publications.
-The upper left and lower right quadrants would be excluded, preventing action on many items from liberal sources that liberals approved of and items from conservative sources that conservatives approved of.